 - Speak the user’s language not technical.

-- Clear and consistent way to go back on every screen.
+- A clear and consistent way to go back on every screen.

 - Icons should be clear to understand.

-Here’s a look at standardized Mileage app covering major concerns.
+Here’s a look at the standardized Mileage app covering major concerns.

-(c) Another very effective method to perform the usability test is to hire real time users to work on the site and log results or feedbacks.
-In this process you can shoot a video when a real user is interacting with the application that can be analysed on by the development team.
+- Another very effective method to perform the usability test is to hire real-time users to work on the site and log results or feedbacks.
+In this process, you can shoot a video when a real user is interacting with the application that can be analysed by the development team.

-(d) In case of web there are multiple screen recorder software available but for mobiles external camera is being used for recording that can also provide you the finger-footage which is very crucial for mobile app
+- In the case of the web there are multiple screen recorder software available but for mobiles, an external camera is being used for recording that can also provide you the finger-footage which is very crucial for mobile app.

-(e) Use of tools or external evaluators that accept wireframes and designs of your application and provide feedback or statistical report for your application.
-There are multiple free and paid applications are available in market for this kind of testing.
+- Use of tools or external evaluators that accept wireframes and designs of your application and provide feedback or statistical report for your application.
+There are multiple free and paid applications are available in the market for this kind of testing.

-Developers can select emulators of their choice and use it for popular smart devices like iPhone, Samsung… Etc. Emulators allows you to understand how the application is going to look in actual device.
+Developers can select emulators of their choice and use it for popular smart devices like iPhone, Samsung, etc. Emulators allow you to understand how the application is going to look in an actual device.

-I’m sure the examples and comparison with Mileage app has really helped you in understanding the implementation of Usability Testing and you would be keen to note down the approach & essence of the same in my next release…
+I’m sure the examples and comparison with the Mileage app have really helped you in understanding the implementation of Usability Testing and you would be keen to note down the approach & the essence of the same in my next release.